Skip to main content

 • Driving 70km/h on wet pavement increases the braking distance by 42%.

-The rubber compound in winters is softer; the tread changes shape more and will create more rolling resistance, and it uses more gas if used in summer.
+The rubber compound in winter is softer; the tread changes shape more and will create more rolling resistance, and it uses more gas if used in summer.
 The rubber is more flexible, affecting how your vehicle will handle the road; sharp, sudden turns often result in losing control.

 They are created to stay soft and grip at temperatures below 7°C. All-season and summer tires have a harder rubber and grip best at temperatures above 7°C.